tanimislam/howdy/docs/source/howdy-email/howdy_email_gui.rst

 howdy_email_gui
 ================================================

-This is documentation for the Plexstuff one-off and newslettering email announcement GUI, ``howdy_email_gui``.
+This is documentation for the Howdy one-off and newslettering email announcement GUI, ``howdy_email_gui``.